dojo/docs/howto.rst

 Executed code
 ~~~~~~~~~~~~~

-You can add real example to the documentation by using the ".. codeviewer::" directive.
-The code you show can include Javascript, CSS and HTML
+You can add a real example to the documentation by using the ".. codeviewer::" directive.
+The code you show can include JavaScript, CSS and HTML

   .. code-block :: javascript
     :linenos: